Robbertvermeulen/wordpress/README.md

 1. Run `docker-compose logs -f wordpress` to view the Wordpress installation process.
 1. Once the installation is complete you can visit: `http://localhost:80` to see your new instance of Wordpress running.
 1. Stop your container by running `docker-compose down`.

-**Important**: None of the variables for our `mysql` service will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.
-Therefore, if you make a mistake, please make sure that you remove the `mysql` volume first before restarting your container:

-`docker volume rm <project_directory_name>_mysql`

 **Important**: We are using `COMPOSE_PROJECT_NAME` as a variable inside our `docker-compose.yml` file to prevent us from needing to update the name of the project for every option.
 For this example, we have simply created a file called `.env`, however, there are several ways to include this variable.
 Please see "[Environment variables in Compose](https://docs.docker.com/compose/environment-variables/)" for more information.